relatedcode/ProgressHUD/README.md

 **ProgressHUD** is a convenient and intuitive HUD tool designed specifically for iOS.
 It enables seamless presentation of concise alerts or notifications to users of your app in a simple and non-disruptive way.

 ## INSTALLATION

+‼️ In case you're using Xcode 14.3.1 or an earlier version, stick with [13.8.6](https://github.com/relatedcode/ProgressHUD/releases/tag/13.8.6) ‼️

 ### CocoaPods